cherryblossom000/advent-of-code/2021/17/README.md

 # [Day 17: Trick Shot](https://adventofcode.com/2021/day/17)

-You finally decode the Elves' message. `HI`, the message says.
+You finally decode the Elves' message. <span title="Maybe you need to turn the message 90 degrees counterclockwise?">`HI`</span>, the message says.
 You continue searching for the sleigh keys.

 Ahead of you is what appears to be a large [ocean trench](https://en.wikipedia.org/wiki/Oceanic_trench).
 Could the keys have fallen into it?
 You'd better send a probe to investigate.

 The probe launcher on your submarine can fire the probe with any [integer](https://en.wikipedia.org/wiki/Integer) velocity in the `x` (forward) and `y` (upward, or downward if negative) directions.
 For example, an initial `x,y` velocity like `0,10` would fire the probe straight up, while an initial velocity like `10,-1` would fire the probe forward at a slight downward angle.

 The probe's `x,y` position starts at `0,0`.
-Then, it will follow some trajectory by moving in steps.
+Then, it will follow some trajectory by moving in **steps**.
 On each step, these changes occur in the following order:

 - The probe's `x` position increases by its `x` velocity.
 - The probe's `y` position increases by its `y` velocity.